wotakuro/UnityLoadingTest/README.en.md

     var texture = assetBundle.Load<Texture2D>("testTexture");

 <br/>
-The loading time is depends on the size of file or device.
+The loading time is depends on the size of file or device.<br />
-In general situation,  Load Texture from RawData is about x2 faster than Loading from AssetBundles.<br/>
+In general situation,  Load Texture from RawData is around x2 faster than Loading from AssetBundles.<br/>
 If the size of AssetBundle is bigger , the effect will be lower.

 # How to build this project